ddnexus/fm/try-fm/README.md

 1. DO NOT SHARE THE BUILT IMAGE!
 The `try-fm` docker image that you build on your system is meant to be private and used locally.
 It contains information about your user that you may not want to share with others (notably: _username_, _userid_, _groupid_, and the _password_ you created).
 Just keep it local and don't push it anywhere or share it with anyone.

 2. In order to make you try FM as it was installed in your own system, the `try-fm` docker container will usually bind mount your own filesystem.
-As for any mounted disk that you can write to, __all the changes__ that you may make to your own filesystem from the docker session and from the FM TUI __will be made to your real files__!
+Notice that as for any mounted disk that you can write to, __all the changes__ that you may make to your own filesystem from the docker session and from the FM TUI __will be made to your real files__!
 So don't delete anything important!

 ## Filesystem info